davidrustingha/F1-Calendar-Card/README.md

 To minimize errors in your log file install the components in the following order
 - Google Calendar Integration
 - Add F1 calendar to HA (use the entry in the google_calendar.yaml file)
-- Install Template Entity Row
+- Install Template Entity Row & Text Divider Row
 - Add card.yaml to dashboard
--
+- Enjoy!
 -------------------------------------------------------------
 LANGUAGE
 -------------------------------------------------------------